anubhav3003/Assignment-3/README.md

 ### Imbalanced Data Set

-* First the Imbalanced dataset is converted to balanced data set using smot oversampling.
+* First the Imbalanced dataset is converted to balanced data set using 5 different sampling techniques.

 ### Sampling

-* Functions for various sampling techniques are written in the code
+* Functions for various sampling techniques are written in the code.
 * Functions to calculate sample size are also written for every sampling technique.

 ### Applying Ml models and calculating accuracy